- Cancer 101 Pictures Slideshow

 - How are uterine polyps diagnosed and treated?

-What are the symptoms of uterine fibroids and what do they look like?
+What are the signs and symptoms of uterine fibroids and what do they look like?

 Most women with uterine fibroids have no symptoms.
 However, fibroids can cause a number of symptoms depending on their size, location within the uterus, and how close they are to adjacent pelvic organs.
 Large fibroids can cause: